 Dr. Mackay is the founding director of Neuro-Ophthalmology at the Indiana University School of Medicine.
 He is driven by his passion for compassionate patient care, training the rising generation of physicians, and advancing the frontiers of academic medicine.

 After completing medical school at the University of Virginia, where he was inducted into the Alpha Omega Alpha Honor Medical Society and the Gold Humanism Honor Society, he completed neurology residency training at Harvard Medical School at the Brigham and Women's Hospital and Massachusetts General Hospital in Boston.
 He then completed a neuro-ophthalmology fellowship with mentors Drs.
 Nancy Newman and Valerie Biousse at Emory University in Atlanta.

-He stays even busier at home with his wife and six young children, who are the joy of his life.
+He stays even busier at home with his wife and eight young children, who are the joy of his life.
 He enjoys spending time with them, serving in his church, and working on cars.